sa-qib/CLI-Auth-Todo-list/README.md

 ## Usage

-To use MyTodo, open your terminal and run the following command If this is your first time you must have to create an account.
+To use MyTodo, open your terminal and run the following command, If this is your first time you must have to create an account.
 Its simple just run these following commands:

 ```shell
 python main.py --signup
 ```